molmod/psiflow/docs/overview.md

 model.initialize(data_train)            # this will calculate the scale/shifts, and average number of neighbors model.train(data_train, data_valid)     # train using supplied datasets

-model.save('./')        # save initialized config, undeployed model to current working directory! model.deploy()          # prepare for inference, e.g. test error evaluation or molecular dynamics
+model.save('./')        # saves initialized config and model to current working directory!

 # evaluate test error